shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-blog-dapp.md

 This is the basic example of an anchor Solana program.
 There is only one function `initialize`, which will be invoked by the client.
 The initialize function has one argument of type context of `Initialize` struct.

-Another noticeable thing is `declare_id!`. declare_id! is a macro it defines the program address and is used in internal validation.
+Another noticeable thing is `declare_id!`, which is a macro that defines the program address and is used in internal validation.
 We don't have to think about it too much.
 This will be handled by the Anchor CLI.

 **Now its time to start declaring states of our blog app.**